-“Chinese officials continue to actively promote and implement coercive population planning policies that violate international standards.
-The PRC Population and Family Planning Law and provincial regulations limit couples’ freedom to build their families as they see fit.”
-Source: Page 143, CECC 2015 Report (Emphasis Added)
+“Chinese authorities continue to actively promote and implement coercive population planning policies that violate international standards.
+Source: Page 153 CECC Report 2016

 Such restrictive measures and policies continue to operate through a range of coercive measures, including forced sterilizations across China (and occur too in occupied territories such as Tibet and East Turkestan).

 “Officials continue to enforce compliance with population planning targets using methods including heavy fines, job termination, arbitrary detention, and coerced abortion..”
 The report’s introductory comments on the issue states:

 “Coercive controls imposed on Chinese women and their families, and additional abuses engendered by China’s population and family planning system, violate standards set forth in the 1995 Beijing Declaration and Platform for Action and the 1994 Programme of Action of the Cairo International Conference on Population and Development.China was a state participant in the negotiation and adoption of both.
 Acts of official coercion committed in the implementation of population planning policies contravene provisions of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (Convention), which China has ratified.”
 Source ibid